cdev-oss/locales/README.md

 ### Status
 - 🟩 Ready for new changes.
-- 🟨 Currently in-testing; not ready for foreign changes.
+- 🟨 Currently in-testing; or paused; not ready for foreign changes.
 - 🟥 Unavailable; not accepting any changes.

 # License